bitmagier/fortune-mod-zen/README.md

 # Zen quotations (fortune)

-This is my hand-crafted, high quality collection of Zen quotations.
+This is my hand-crafted, high quality collection of Zen quotes.

-Have a tea with me friend  🙏
+Friend - have a tea with me 🙏

 ---
-**Languages**: English & some German
+**Languages**: English and some German

 Setup (for GNU/Linux):
 -